Jacob K. Javits Federal Building

-The Jacob K. Javits Federal Office Building at 26 Federal Plaza on Foley Square in the Civic Center neighborhood of Manhattan, New York City houses many federal government agencies.
-At over 41 stories, it is the tallest federal building in the United States.
+The Jacob K. Javits Federal Office Building is a U.S. governmental office building at 26 Federal Plaza on Foley Square in the Civic Center neighborhood of Manhattan in New York City.
+At 41 stories, it is the tallest federal building in the United States.
 It was built in 1963–69 and was designed by Alfred Easton Poor and Kahn & Jacobs, with Eggers & Higgins as associate architects.
 A western addition, first announced on "inadvertently acquired land" in 1965, was built in 1975–77 and was designed by Kahn & Jacobs, The Eggers Partnership and Poor & Swanke.
 The building is named for Jacob K. Javits, who served as a United States Senator from New York for 24 years, from 1957 to 1981.

 The building is assigned its own ZIP Code, 10278; it was one of 41 buildings in Manhattan that had their own ZIP Codes as of 2019.
 The building falls under the jurisdiction of the United States Federal Protective Service for any and all law enforcement and protection issues.
 To the east of the main building is the James L. Watson Court of International Trade Building.

 History of the site

-A Gothic style masonic hall was located at this site between Reade and Pearl Streets from 1826 to 1856, directly across from the original site of the New York Hospital.
-This would serve as the home of the Grand Lodge of New York until its demolition.
+A Gothic style Masonic hall was located at this site between Reade and Pearl Streets from 1826 to 1856, directly across from the original site of the New York Hospital.
+This served as the home of the Grand Lodge of New York until its demolition.

 Occupants

 Agencies located in the building include the Department of Homeland Security, the Department of Health and Human Services, the Social Security Administration, the Department of Housing and Urban Development, and the Federal Executive Board.
-The New York City district field office of U.S. Citizenship and Immigration Services' New York field office is on the 7th Floor, the Brooklyn field office is on the 8th floor and the Queens field office is on the 9th floor.
+The U.S. Citizenship and Immigration Services' New York field office is on the 7th floor, the Brooklyn field office is on the 8th floor and the Queens field office is on the 9th floor.
 The Federal Bureau of Investigation's New York field office is on the 23rd floor.
+The 12th floor is the site of an immigration court with hallways open to the public.

+In relation to the second administration of Donald Trump's mass deportation campaign, the 10th floor is used as a detention center, where people are held in crowded and unsanitary conditions.
+In September 2025, access to the building was barred to elected officials, who were arrested when they attempted to inspect the 10th-floor holding cells.

+Former President Richard Nixon rented a federal office in the building from 1980 to 1988.